berkeley-dsep-infra/datahub/incidents/2019-05-01-service-account-leak.md

 All in-use resources are checked, and verified to not be compromised by automated bots looking for leaked accounts.

+### 3:40 PM

+An email is sent out to all owners of the compromised project (ucb-datahub-2018) giving an all-clear.

 ## Action items